barbaracohenzita/obsidian-theme-creator/README.md

 - Use the input elements in the "Customize Your Theme" section to adjust the primary color, secondary color, accent color, font family, and font size.
 - The changes will be reflected in real-time in the "Theme Preview" section.
+- When you are happy with the result, use the **Download Theme** button to save a CSS file that can be loaded in Obsidian.

 ### Built With